WHERE ARE WE GOING?

 Recommended itinerary: Nieuwpoort - Leffinge

-Set sail from the port of Nieuwpoort, where the salty air of the North Sea soon fades into the silence of the canals.
-Your week on a houseboat in Belgium begins among reeds and polders: herons, low banks, and cycle paths running parallel to the water will be your companions on this new adventure.
-Navigation is smooth, ideal even for those who have never driven a houseboat before.
+Set sail from the port of Nieuwpoort, where the salty air of the North Sea soon fades into the silence of the canals. week on a houseboat in Belgium begins among reeds and polders: herons, low banks, and bike paths running parallel to the water will be your companions on this new adventure.
+The navigation is smooth, ideal even for those who have never driven a houseboat.
 In Leffinge, the mooring has the flavor of rural Flanders: brick houses, a slender bell tower, warm bread in the morning.

 Second day

-Today's destination is the famous city of Bruges, but first we stop off at Oostende.
+Today's destination will be the famous city of Bruges, but first we will stop at Ostend.
 Towards the coast, the landscape changes, the water widens and touches Oostende: seaside promenade, salty wind, Fort Napoleon guarding the dunes.
-We take our bikes and head down for a visit to the city of Ostend by bicycle, enjoying the freedom of a self-guided vacation.
+We take our bikes and go for a visit the city of Ostend by bike , enjoying the freedom of a self-guided vacation.
 In the afternoon, we head inland, where the banks become greener and accompany us to Bruges.
 The arrival is spectacular: stone bridges, stepped roofs, and bell towers.
-The evening smells of abbey beer and typical waffles: we moor along one of the canals and visit the historic center.
+The evening smells of abbey beer and traditional waffles: we moor along one of the canals and visit the historic center.

 Third day